A Sparse Linear Model for Positive Definite Estimation of Covariance Matrices: Simulation

 \subsection{Performance evaluation}

 We evaluate the finite sample performance of our proposed estimator \eqref{eq:obj_covreg_L1} with other sparse covariance matrix estimators.
-Specifically, we compare our proposed sparse linear covariance model estimator with $\wh{\bV}^{-1}$ obtained by plugging the CLIME estimator $\wh{\bOmega}$ in \eqref{eq:errorinvcov_gaussian}, referred to as \texttt{SpLCM}, with other three existing methods, including ($\romannumeral 1$) the positive definite soft thresholding estimator by \citet{rothman2012positive}, referred to as \texttt{Soft}; ($\romannumeral 2$) the sparse covariance matrix from the penalized likelihood estimation by \citet{bien2011sparse}, referred to as \texttt{SpCov}; ($\romannumeral 3$) the likelihood-based estimator from a proximal distance algorithm by \citet{xu2022proximal}, referred to as \texttt{ProxCov}. \texttt{Soft} and \texttt{SpCov} are implemented using the R package \texttt{PDSCE} and \texttt{covglasso}, respectively, and \texttt{ProxCov} is implemented using the code provided by \citet{xu2022proximal}.
+Specifically, we compare our proposed sparse linear covariance model estimator with $\wh{\bV}^{-1}$ obtained by plugging the CLIME estimator $\wh{\bOmega}$ in \eqref{eq:errorinvcov_gaussian}, referred to as \texttt{SpLCM}, with other four existing methods, including ($\romannumeral 1$) the positive definite soft thresholding estimator by \citet{rothman2012positive}, referred to as \texttt{Soft}; ($\romannumeral 2$) the sparse covariance matrix from the penalized likelihood estimation by \citet{bien2011sparse}, referred to as \texttt{SpCov}; ($\romannumeral 3$) the likelihood-based estimator from a proximal distance algorithm by \citet{xu2022proximal}, referred to as \texttt{ProxCov}; ($\romannumeral 4$) the penalized dual likelihood estimator discussed in Remark \ref{rem2}, referred to as \texttt{PenDual}. \texttt{Soft} and \texttt{SpCov} are implemented using the R package \texttt{PDSCE} and \texttt{covglasso}, respectively, and \texttt{ProxCov} is implemented using the code provided by \citet{xu2022proximal}.
 When $p \geq n$, \texttt{SpCov} and \texttt{ProxCov} estimators are not available because these methods require the sample covariance matrix $\bS$ to be full-rank.
 In such cases, \citet{bien2011sparse} suggested to use $\bS + \epsilon \bI$ with some $\epsilon>0$ instead of $\bS$ and we follow their suggestion with $\epsilon=0.001$.
 The tuning parameter for \texttt{Soft} and \texttt{ProxCov} is selected by cross validation.
 For \texttt{SpCov} and \texttt{SpLCM}, we used BIC to select the tuning parameter.

 We evaluate the performance in two aspects: estimation accuracy and support recovery.
 For estimation performance, denoting $\wh{\bSigma}$ as the estimator of $\bSigma^\ast$, we compare the $\ell_2$ norm distance of the off-diagonal elements $\|\text{vech}(\wh{\bSigma} - \bSigma^\ast)_{[o]}\|_2$.
 We also compare the estimation error of the covariance matrix estimator by measuring the Frobenius norm distance $\|\wh{\bSigma} - \bSigma^\ast\|_F$ and the operator norm distance $\|\wh{\bSigma} - \bSigma^\ast\|_2$.
 These distance measures were used in Section \ref{sec:theory} to show the convergence of our proposed estimator.
 For support recovery performance, we compare the true positive rate and the false positive rate.
 These are standard measures for support recovery \citep{rothman2009generalized, xue2012positive} and defined as below: